 Stay tuned to our latest news

-Giving yourself time to relax and unwind is one of the first things that comes to mind when you think about Christmas.
-Since you gave your best this year, it’s safe to say that you definitely deserve a break to temporarily be free from the hassles of your daily life.
-However, this festive season is also the time when people are more prone to just laze around.
+Relaxation is one of the first things you want to do when thinking about Christmas.
+Given the effort and time you spent on your responsibilities this year, it’s safe to say that you definitely deserve a break to unwind or catch up with friends and family.
+However, this festive season is also when people are more likely to feel lazy.

-The shorter days and decreased sunlight during these cold months can affect the serotonin levels in your brain.
-According to the National Institute of Mental Health, these changes can lead to lower energy levels, leading to the setting of New Year’s resolutions to get fit, lose weight, and be healthier.
-Moreover, you are also more likely to overindulge in sweets, fatty foods, and other unhealthy dishes.
-But no worries; these 4 tips can help ensure healthy eating this Christmas.
+In fact, these winter months can affect the serotonin levels in your brain.
+According to the National Institute of Mental Health, shorter days and decreased sunlight can lead to lower energy levels, leading to the setting of New Year’s resolutions to get fit, lose weight, and be healthier.
+Furthermore, you are more likely to overindulge in sweet treats, fatty foods, and other dishes that are unhealthy.
+Fortunately, following these 4 tips can help ensure healthy eating this Christmas.
 Continue reading this article to know more.

 Allowing yourself to eat a lot of your favourite Christmas dishes is great.
 However, it would help if you still were mindful of what you consume.
 Shereen Jegtvig, a Nutritionist at the University of Bridgeport in Connecticut, says that overindulging in fatty or sugary treats is fine for one day.
 However, she adds that the problem lies in the fact that you might consume plenty of these kinds of food for several days.

 Of course, you don’t have to be strict with your diet all of the time.
 It is the holiday season, so providing yourself a cheat day is fine.
 However, be mindful if you must indulge two days in a row.
 And if you know that you won’t be able to resist the temptation to munch on plenty of sweet treats or savoury dishes, you can try drinking plenty of water to suppress your appetite and boost your metabolism.